meedan/check-web/README.md

 If you are just getting started, you probably want to install the full [Check](https://github.com/meedan/check) stack with [Docker](https://www.docker.com/ "Docker - Build, Ship, and Run Any App, Anywhere").

-*Building and running*

-* Copy `config.js.example` to `config.js` and define your configurations
-* Execute `./docker/run.sh`
-* Enter the container with `./docker/shell.sh` and compile the code (`npm run build`)
-* Still inside the container, run the test with `npm run test` (see at the bottom more information on running tests)

-*Interacting*

-* The directories `build` and `releases` are shared between the host and the container - that's where your compiled code will be located
-* The web application will be available locally in port 3333 of the host
-* The web application will be available for the world through Ngrok (check `releases/web.log` for the generated URL)
-* While you run the tests from inside the container using `npm run test`, you can see what's going on by connecting to VNC, on port 5999 and password "keefer"

 #### Using Dev mode

 The dev mode build (`npm run build:dev`.) is intended to be used instead of the existing "full build" (`npm run build`) during local development.
 The dev mode reduces build time primarily by enabling webpack's `watch` feature, which uses caching and auto-rebuilding.
 It also disables sourcemaps by default.